-But matching readers to their correct level for each book may sometimes feel like a moving target.
-Independent reading level is determined by accuracy, fluency, and comprehension, and if one of these components is missing, the child is not working at his or her independent reading level.
+But matching readers to their correct level for each book may sometimes feel difficult.
+Independent reading level is determined by accuracy, fluency, and comprehension, and if one of these components is missing, the child is not working at their independent reading level.

-To help you and your students pick that the perfect book to engage their interest, we’ve gathered our favorite nonfiction book lists for every reading level and 5 teacher-tested tips to make sure their chosen books are perfect match.
+To help you and your students pick the perfect book to engage their interest, we’ve gathered our favorite nonfiction book lists for every reading level and five teacher-tested tips to make sure their chosen books are perfect match.

 1. Give your students opportunities to self-select nonfiction texts.
-High-interest series such as Ripley’s Believe It or Not or Scholastic Discover More can encourage children to actively engage the material by sharing interesting images or favorite passages with their classmates.
+High-interest series such as Who Would Win or What If You Had can encourage children to actively engage in the material by sharing interesting images or favorite passages with their classmates.

 3. Get to know your students’ interests and backgrounds to help you understand how much their background knowledge is aiding their comprehension.
 Try this student interest survey as a place to begin.

 4. Talk with students frequently.
 Ask them to summarize what they’ve read to determine if they are putting together and remembering important information from the text.

-5. Use students’ reading level as a starting point, not an end point.
-If your student is reading independently at level L, but has a lot of background knowledge on a particular subject, he or she may be able to read a Level P on that topic.
+5. Use a student's reading level as a starting point, not an end point.
+If your student is reading independently at level L, but has a lot of background knowledge on a particular subject, they may be able to read a Level P on that topic.
 Knowing that history can help you steer students to the right books!